jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 ### Empty Pool
 Even if clients release their objects, we can still endup with an empty pool.
 There may be more requesting clients than pooled objects.
 For example, the implementation example initilized the object pool with three objects.
 What if a fourth client requested one?
 This is an issue that other creational pattern have not had to contend with.

 We have several options.
-NEED MORE

 #### Block Wait
+The code example features this approach.
+It's basic, but it may be a bit naïve, since it could result in deadlock like situations.

-#### Block Waith with Timeout
+#### Block Wait with Timeout Exception
+This is the same as above, but it prevents indefinite postponement.
+However, the client needs to do something should the timeout exception be thrown or declare the exception so that it can be passed up.

 #### Throw Exception
+Don't even way for a timeout.
+Just throw the exception.
+The client needs to manage the exception as well.

-#### Create a new
+#### Create a New Object On Demand

-What to do when an object is requested, but the pool is empty?
-* Block wait.
-* Block wait with timeout.
-* Exception immediately.
-* Create a new object on the spot.
+We can expand the pool by adding another object to it upon demand.

-### Final thoughts
+### Final Thoughts
-NEED MORE This implementation doesn't keep track of the checked out objects.
-It could allow other objects to be added to it.
+My implementation example doesn't keep track of client acquired objects.
+In addition to `objectPool`, we might want to also maintain a set of acquired objects.
+We might want to do this for pooled object integrity.
+My `release(PooledObject)` will allow any object to be added to the pool, including one that might be malicious.

+If the Object Pool maintains all pooled objects whether current being used by clients or waiting to be acquired, then we would be more likely to identify foreign, potentially malicious, objects being injected into the pool via `release(PooledObject)`.

 # Summary